 The Amazing Things Arts Center was founded in 2005 to bring together a diverse community of artists, arts supporters and arts appreciators of all ages, cultures and interests in a supportive and nurturing environment.
 Although the first three years were spent in north Framingham in a small storefront in the historic village of Saxonville, it was clear by 2006, after repeated sold-out weekend performances, that a larger venue was needed.
-In May 2007, at a Framingham Town Hall Meeting, a vote was passed to lease the Historic downtown Hollis Street Firehouse to Amazing Things for a period of 50 years for $1 per year!
+In May 2007, at a Framingham Town Hall Meeting, a vote was passed to lease the Historic downtown Hollis Street Firehouse to Amazing Things for a period of 50 years!

 That same year, as part of our agreement to renovate the Hollis Street Firehouse over a ten year period, we began a Capital Campaign to complete the necessary first phase building improvements.
 The Board of Amazing Things raised over $250,000 in cash and in-kind contributions from individuals and companies who donated time and resources to prepare the space.
 Work completed during this phase included a repaired and newly painted performance space, electrical system replacement, new lighting installation, bathroom and kitchen upgrades, office renovations, a newly paved parking lot, outdoor landscaping, and partial restoration of brickwork to the façade of the building.
 Although we were pleased with our accomplishments, it was only the beginning of our commitment to restore the building.